Have a question about how we work or the design thinking process? Check our Frequently Asked Questions below, or feel free to contact us.

 What happens in a design thinking workshop?

-In our design thinking workshops and custom bootcamps, we take you through all five steps of the design thinking process: empathize; define; ideate; prototype; and test.
-Our workshops are immersive and experiential, and we mix brief lectures with hands-on activities, alternating between solo and team work.
+In our design thinking workshops and design sprints, we take you through all five steps of the design thinking process: empathize; define; ideate; prototype; and test.
+Our workshops and sprints are immersive and experiential, and we mix brief lectures with hands-on activities, alternating between solo and team work.
 We start with building empathy for users, and we emerge with tangible prototypes of new products, services, and experiences.
 And we always include lots of chocolate, caffeine, and fun!
 Learn more about our workshops + trainings or contact us for more information.

-What’s the difference between an introductory workshop and a custom bootcamp?
+What’s the difference between an introductory workshop and a design sprint?

-In an introductory workshop, we focus on a generic problem, such as “reimagine the weekly meeting” or “redesign the morning commute,” while in a custom bootcamp, we solve your problem through an intensive sprint.
-An introductory workshop is designed to ground your team in the fundamentals of design thinking and the key mindsets and methods, while custom bootcamps focus on timely and real challenges or problems your organization is facing.
+In an introductory workshop, we focus on a generic problem, while in a tailored design sprint, we solve your problem.
+An introductory workshop is designed to ground your team in the fundamentals of design thinking and the key mindsets and methods, while custom design sprints focus on timely and real challenges or problems your organization is facing.

 Why should I work with Designing Insights?